aurelien-riv/ariviere.github.io/_posts/2019-12-28-what-process-waiting-for.markdown

 #### System call arguments

 After the name of the calls, you can see its arguments.
-It may seem cryptic but you can extract interesting informations there.
+It may seem cryptic but you can extract interesting information there.

 For instance, if you look at sendto calls, we can see that its second arguments looks to a truncated SQL query.